-The ARP is comprised of the Deputy Principal and two independent Head Teachers.
-The ARP will consider all Illness/Misadventure appeals.
+The ARP is comprised of the stage deputy principal and two independent head teachers.
+The ARP will consider all illness/misadventure appeals.
 A decision will be made after careful examination and consideration of the evidence provided both by the student and the faculty.
 Each party will be notified in writing of the decision made by the ARP.
-Where a decision cannot be reached, the ARP will submit the appeal to the Principal for a determination (Attachment D, page 26).
+Where a decision cannot be reached, the ARP will submit the appeal to the principal for a determination (ATTACHMENT D, page 26).